Saumya-Chauhan-MHC/devin-cli/README.md

 ## License

-MIT License © 2025 Your Name — Feel free to use and adapt for internal DevOps automation.
+MIT License © 2025 Saumya Chauhan — Feel free to use and adapt for internal DevOps automation.